Analysis 2018 – Submission Guidance

 Duration needs to be in days and expressed as an integer, which we will calculate based on the start/end date difference.
 This also helps us identify errors and anomalies.
 You’d be surprised how often end dates can erroneously appear before start dates!

-This also allows for correct calculation of the 2018 award amount, based on the dates/duration and TotalAward/AnnualAward value.
+Providing these three date criteria allows us to calculate a 2018 award amount, based on the dates/duration and TotalAward value.
 Other date formats could be supplied by arrangement, but this is our preference.

 We ask all funders to provide one of two values for their awards: